SciML/DataDrivenDiffEq.jl/docs/src/examples/real_world.md

 We solve the problem by varying over a sufficient set of thresholds for the associated optimizer.
 Additionally we activate the `scale_coefficients` option for the [`ImplicitOptimizer](@ref), which helps to find sparse equations by normalizing the resulting coefficient matrix after each suboptimization.

-To evaluate the pareto optimal solution, we use the functions `f` and `g` which can be passed as keyworded arguements into the `solve` function. `f` is a function with different signatures for different optimizers, but returns the ``L_0`` norm of the coefficients and the ``L_2`` error of the current model. `g` takes this vector and projects it down onto a scalar, using the ``L_2`` norm per default.
+To evaluate the pareto optimal solution, we use the functions `f` and `g` which can be passed as keyworded arguments into the `solve` function. `f` is a function with different signatures for different optimizers, but returns the ``L_0`` norm of the coefficients and the ``L_2`` error of the current model. `g` takes this vector and projects it down onto a scalar, using the ``L_2`` norm per default.
 However, here we want to use the `AIC`  of the output of `f`.
 A noteworthy exception is of course, that we want only results with two or more active coefficents.
 Hence we modify `g` accordingly.

 ```@example 5
 λ = [1e-4;5e-4;1e-3;2e-3;3e-3;4e-3;5e-3;6e-3;7e-3;8e-3;9e-3;1e-2;2e-2;3e-2;4e-2;5e-2;